|

 The airport of Samos is 17 kilometres south-west of the capital.

-Buses link daily from the capital town of Samos to Kokari, Avlakia, Agios Konstantinos, Agios Dimitrios, Karlovassi, Mitilinii and Pithagorio, and from Karlovassi to Agioi Theodori, Pirgos, Koumandarei, Hora, Pithagorio, Samos, Marathokamos, Votsalakia, Agia Kiriaki and Drakei.
+Cheap buses link daily from the capital town of Samos to Kokari, Avlakia, Agios Konstantinos, Agios Dimitrios, Karlovassi, Mitilinii and Pithagorio, and from Karlovassi to Agioi Theodori, Pirgos, Koumandarei, Hora, Pithagorio, Samos, Marathokamos, Votsalakia, Agia Kiriaki and Drakei.

 There are daily ferry hydrofoil trips from Vathi and Pythagorio to Kusadasi in Turkey (takes about 25 minutes) and to surrounding islands including Ikaria, Fourni, Agathonisi, Patmos, Lipsi, Leros, Kalimnos and Kos.